-Receipts for the Mass Transportation Operating Assistance Fund (MTOAF) are generated from the MTA Surcharge and a dedicated portion (80 percent) of receipts from Sections 183 and 184 of the Corporation Utilities Tax.
 Receipts from the MTA Surcharge are estimated in the current year using the same historical ratio analysis employed to estimate General Fund receipts with audit and compliance receipts estimated separately.
 Outyear estimates are generated by multiplying 1) the ratio of non-audit General Fund receipts to non-audit MTA Surcharge receipts and 2) the applicable outyear General Fund estimates.
 Again, audit and compliance receipts are separately estimated.
 Receipts from Sections 183 and 184 are estimated in the current year based on actual cash collections and the historical trend for the outyear estimates.

-The corporate and utilities taxes forecast involves managing uncertainties as follows:
+The corporate and utilities taxes forecast involves managing uncertainties, as follows:

-- Examining economic factors such as energy prices, changes in supply and demand, business market conditions, changes in technology, and general inflation; - Analyzing statutory, regulatory, and administrative changes, including Federal Tax Law changes that affect tax rates and bases; - Monitoring changes in the way consumers communicate as they shift to mobile and non-cable company voice-over-internet-protocol telecommunications at the expense of landline telecommunications and the growing use of internet-based communications tools such as Twitter and Facebook; and - Recent trends in the wireless industry including the move away from unlimited plans and replacing them with shared data plans as well as the offering of unsubsidized cell phone plans.
+- Examining economic factors such as energy prices, changes in supply and demand, business market conditions, changes in technology, and general inflation; - Analyzing statutory, regulatory, and administrative changes, including Federal Tax Law changes that affect tax rates and bases; - Monitoring changes and trends in residential energy consumption.
+Consumers are increasingly using renewable energy sources to power their homes in addition to making their homes more energy efficient, both of which may reduce residential energy costs; - Monitoring changes in the way consumers communicate as they shift to mobile and noncable company voice-over-internet-protocol telecommunications at the expense of landline telecommunications and the growing use of internet-based communications tools such as Twitter, Facebook and other messaging applications (apps) and services; and - Recent trends in the wireless industry including the move away from unlimited plans and replacing them with shared data plans as well as the offering of unsubsidized cell phone plans.
 Shared data plans shift revenue from voice and text messages (taxable) to data (non-taxable).
-Unsubsidized cell phone plans reduce excise tax revenue versus a subsidized plan.
+Unsubsidized cell phone plans reduce excise tax revenue when compared to a subsidized plan.
 In a subsidized plan, the monthly share of the cost of the phone is included in the monthly service plan (excluding data) which is subject to the excise tax.
 In an unsubsidized plan, a separate up-front charge is assessed for the phone and this charge is not subject to the excise tax.